 One of the hands that often confound blackjack players is when they are dealt a soft 17.
 Should I stand or hit?
 What about doubling down?
 What follows are the facts on how to play this hand accurately every time you play blackjack.

 First, let me review some basics.
 A soft hand is any hand that contains an ace that is counted as 11.
 For example, an ace-6 is a soft 17; so is ace-3-3 and 2-2-ace-2.
 The basic playing strategy for, say, an ace-6 is much different than it is for a 10-7 (known as a hard 17 because It doesn’t contain an ace counted as 11).
 Yes, both hands total 17, but you play a soft 17 differently because you can never bust with a one-card draw (not so with a hard 17).

-Regardless of whether you are playing blackjack in a land-based or online casino, when you are dealt a soft 17, if you are not counting cards, you should always follow the basic playing strategy, which is as follows.
+Regardless of whether you are playing land-based or online blackjack in a casino, when you are dealt a soft 17, if you are not counting cards, you should always follow the basic playing strategy, which is as follows.

 STANDING ON SOFT 17

 The basic strategy for standing on soft 17 is simple: never stand!
 That’s right; you should never stand on soft 17 regardless of what the dealer’s upcard is.
 That might seem odd since most players believe that 17 is a good enough hand on which to stand.
 In fact it’s not because you will lose more money standing than either hitting (or doubling).

 "If you remember just one thing from this article it’s this: never stand on soft 17!"

 If you are still not convinced that standing on soft 17 is a bad play, think about the dealer’s rule for soft 17.
 When the casino rules specify that dealer’s must hit their soft 17 (rather than stand), the house edge increases, meaning hitting a soft 17 is better for the dealer than standing.
 It’s the same for players … hitting soft 17 is always better than standing.